 The bees are solitary, and it is the female bee that exhibits the brilliant orange ‘fur’ pictured, appearing to glisten brightly in the sun.

 Early mining bee Andrena praecox

-Large solitary bee with orange thorax and orange-haired pollen sacs.
-Likes sallow catkins and flowering shrubs.
+These large solitary bees have an orange thorax and orange-haired pollen sacs.

 Hairy-footed (feather-footed) flower bee Anthophora plumipes